radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 $ resim set-default-account $ACC_ADDRESS1 $PUB_KEY1 $PRIV_KEY1
 Default account updated!
 ```
-Then we have to publish and create the component we will use
+We have to publish and create the package that we will use for creating the component

 ```sh
 $ resim publish .